rolspace/blazor-football-scoreboard/src/Hosts/Worker/README.md

 # Blazor Football Scoreboard Football.Worker

-This .NET 6 web application runs a background service that reads the existing data from football games in the 2019 season.
+This .NET 6 web application runs a background service that replays game logs from games in the 2019 football season.

 ## Requirements